unyt-org/articles/articles/uix-introduction-vue.md

 </unyt-tabs>

 ## Reactivity
 Vue and UIX share some similarities when it comes to two-way data binding.
-Both are based on the underyling [JavaScript Proxy System](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
+Both are based on the underlying [JavaScript Proxy System](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)

 ### Making a Variable Reactive
 <unyt-tabs>